John William Harding’s life from the age of 10.

 John William served ‘at home’ from the 29th August 1914 until the 22nd January 1915.
 He embarked for France as part of the Expeditionary Force on the 23rd January 1915 and served there until his death in August 1916.
 Altogether he served for one year and 346 days.
 His records show that he spent some time in 1915 hospitalised with jaundice.
 He was Killed in Action

 There was one incident recorded on a Conduct Sheet.
 He was accused of ‘Neglect’ because he had lost his entrenching stick.
 He lost a day’s pay for that crime’.

 There is a relatives form in the records that tells us his mother was deceased and that his father was John William Harding of 13 Irene Road, Fulham, SW6.
 His only sibling was brother Frederick James Harding who was in the Navy.

+It was the eldest Shallcroft son Leslie, who after John’s death signed for his medals.
+It was Hestor (Hettie) Shallcroft that signed for John William’s personal property which were sent c/o her for his brother Frederick J Harding.
+(John William’s personal property was:- 1 Safety Razor, 1 Nail Brush, 1 Pr.
+Flashes and 1 Wallet).
 In the records are the receipts signed by Leslie Shallcroft for John William’s medals.
 There is also the communication addressed to Mrs Shallcrost asking her to pass on John’s worldly possessions to Frederick his brother.
 His commemorative scroll and plaque, however, were sent to his father in Fulham.